James Hamet Dunn: The stockbroker

 All was not easy and as a director of the Sovereign Bank in Canada that fell victim to the stock market crash of 1907, he experienced severe financial difficulties.
 Added to this, mismanagement kept hidden by the officers running his Montreal brokerage house, one of whom committed suicide when his discrepancies were revealed, caused Dunn more financial grief.
 In 1913, his partner Fischer disappeared and went to ground leaving him with monstrous debts, as their firm was a partnership, not a limited liability vehicle, but he managed courageously and with help from his creditors to cover them all.
 Nine years later, Dunn forgave Fischer when the latter was "in virtual destitution", even to the point of giving him a job.

+Because of a crucial need for nickel steel during the early years of First World War, the BANCo was expropriated by the British government and they delegated Dunn to reorganize it.
+In the process of that task, Dunn obtained the North American rights for the Hybinette process, which uses an electrolytic process to refine nickel.
+Dunn was instrumental in building the refinery at Deschenes, Quebec, across the river from Ottawa.
+BANCo had purchased the shares of the Dominion Nickel-Copper Company in 1913; its forerunner had been organized in 1907 by the Booth and O'Brien interests in the Sudbury Basin.
+It was they that projected the underground workings of the Murray Mine, but none of their projects reached completion until the advent of BANCo.
+In 1917 ground was broken in Copper Cliff for a BANCo smelter, and on 17 January 1920 the furnace turned out its first matte.
+BANCo was liquidated in July 1924 because of post-war competition from Inco and the Mond Nickel Company.

 At the height of the Great War in 1915, his associate Pearson was killed when the Germans sank the RMS Lusitania.
 Despite these setbacks, he would quickly recoup and go on to become a multi-millionaire.
 It is reported that Dunn partnered with the Belgian financier Alfred Loewenstein in several business ventures, the duo emerging with more than £1,000,000 profit from their 1920s investment in British Celanese alone.

 Dunn's close friendship with Max Aitken continued after the wealthy New Brunswicker also chose to live in England.
 Still very much in touch with his roots, after a 1911 fire destroyed the bells of Christ Church Cathedral in Fredericton, James Dunn donated the replacements for the original 1849 five-ton bells.
 The First World War provided him with a number of business opportunities and to the ability to serve Britain.
 For his World War I efforts, he was created a baronet in the 1921 New Year Honours.